Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/isabella-marcus-interaction-script.md

 **Isabella**: "We can't ignore the ethical implications of AI in our economic systems, Marcus.
 It's not just about efficiency; it's about the people affected.
 If we don't consider their needs, we risk repeating the mistakes of the past."

 **Marcus**: "I understand your concerns, Isabella, but we need to prioritize national security.
 AI can help us achieve that.
-But I hear you; we must find a way to balance both."
+However, if we ignore the ethical implications, we risk creating a system that benefits only the privileged."

 ## Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?
-I believe we can create a framework that protects everyone."
+We can't afford to let technology deepen existing inequalities."

 **Marcus**: "That could work.
 If we frame it as a way to enhance security while promoting equity, it might gain traction.
-But we need to ensure it doesn't compromise our objectives."
+But we must be careful not to dilute our mission in the process."

 ## Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
-We can't afford to ignore their voices."
+If we don't address these issues now, we may face a backlash that could undermine our progress."

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built.
 But I see your point; we must find a way to include those voices."